mongodb-university/Bluehawk/README.md

 ### Command Tokens

-":code-block-start:", ":remove-start:", etc. are not keywords.
+":snippet-start:", ":remove-start:", etc. are not keywords.
 Instead, the lexer and parser detect [command], [command]-start, and [command]-end.
 It is up to the visitor to determine whether the -start and -end command names match and if the command name is understood by Bluehawk.
 This keeps the lexer and parser